 If you’re into beer, make a stop at MicroBar, inside the Center Hotel, which supports local breweries and offers the largest selection of unique, imported beer choices in Reykjavik.
 We got a taster board of all the current tap offerings and enjoyed them all very much.

 Next stop was Tapas Barinn for a late-afternoon snack.
 After looking at the menu, we wished we could order a dozen items.
 I would highly recommend this place.
 It’s tiny inside, and it gets packed immediately upon opening, but it’s definitely worth it to try small amounts of such unique and delicious Icelandic dishes.

-This natural phenomenon of electrically charged particles from the sun entering the earth’s atmosphere is said to be at its peak from September to March and is coming off an 11-year peak of activity in 2013.
-We were intent on seeing the lights, and braved the subzero temperatures for over 5 hours for the privilege.
+This natural phenomenon of electrically charged particles from the sun entering the earth’s atmosphere is said to be at its peak from September to March and is coming off an 11-year peak of activity.

-We took a tour with Iceland Adventures.
-The tour isn’t much for comforts.
-They basically drop you off in the middle of nowhere with 200 other overly eager loonies and you stand with your face in the wind for hours at a time, staring up at what may or may not be a very faint glimpse of the elusive Aurora Borealis.
-If you’re serious about getting a good glimpse at the Northern Lights, I suggest taking a very good camera and time-lapsing it.
+If you’re serious about getting a good glimpse at the Northern Lights, I suggest taking a very good camera and brushing up on your manual settings.
 What you can see with the naked eye is not as impressive as you may hope.